 Tips and Best Practices

 - New features debut in September, but don’t wait until then to put them on the air.
 Get them on with a soft launch in August.
 Spend a week or two working out the kinks so that it’s ready for prime time when the campaign starts!
 Be ready to rock right after Labor Day.

 - If this is impossible, delay the launch of the new fall season for a couple of weeks and spend the first two weeks of September practicing off the air so it’s executed well at launch.

 - Challenge each person on the show to bring new creative energy.
 What can each person do to grow personally?
 How will you individually become a better personality?

 - This is also a great time to add rules to improve the show.
 Two shows we work with are putting in new “arrive one hour before show time” rules.
 Another is formalizing the show prep process by setting aside a specific time to brainstorm each day.
 And one show is (finally) putting in place a rule that eliminates studio distractions to keep everyone focused during the show.
 What rules will make your show better in the new fall season?

 - While you’re at it, set new goals or reset objectives.
 For guidance on how to set (non-ratings) goals, go here.

 September is the start of the last 1/3 of the year.
 Don’t let it sneak up on you!
-Plan early to win listeners’ attention by starting new routines and being a part of the new fall season with something fresh and exciting.
+Plan early to win listeners’ attention by starting new routines and participating in the new fall season with something fresh and exciting.